What platforms and devices are supported?

 - Edge: 14 and up

-For the best offline reading experience, install the MackinVIA™ app for your mobile device.
+For the best offline reading experience, install the MackinVIA™ app on your mobile device.

 The MackinVIA™ app is available for:

-- Kindle Fire tablets: 5th Generation and newer (Fire Operating System 5 and up)
+- Kindle Fire tablets: 5th Generation and newer (OS 5 and up)

 - Mac desktops and laptops: 10.8 and up